mxmxmx/O_C/BOM.md

 ##Notes:

 (*) something fancier (suitable, $$) could be used for the DAC outputs, of course.
-2x quad op amps are needed (2 per channel; gain is twice 2x). i've tried, and wasn't sure the difference that it might make is all that relevant.
+2x quad op amps are needed (2 per channel; gain is twice 2x). ideally, you want something will (very) low offset/noise.

-(**) the lm4040 is not really needed, but if installed this requires adjusting some values to get the ADC range approx. right (2v5 rather than 3v3); specifically, say 4x 49k9 - > 4x 62k; and 4x 100k -> 4x 130k (or 120k)
+(**) the lm4040 is not really needed, but if installed this requires adjusting some values to get the ADC range approx. right (2v5 or 3v0 rather than 3v3); specifically, say 4x 49k9 - > 4x 62k; and 4x 100k -> 4x 130k (or 120k)

 (***) as above: the LM4040 is not really needed in this application, but it'll improve ADC performance.